ozanoguz/fgt-sdn-connector-eks-egress/README.md

 # FortiGate SDN Connector & AWS EKS N/S Hands-on-Lab
 This document describes how to protect managed Kubernetes cluster on AWS platform using FortiGate-VM deployment for North/South traffic.
+Same use case applies on other managed Kubernetes cluster deployments, such as AKS on Azure or GKE on GCP.
 This hands-on-lab consists on following steps:

 -	[Section 1: Creating AWS EKS cluster using bash script](https://github.com/ozanoguz/fgt-sdn-connector-eks-egress/blob/main/README.md#section-1-create-aws-eks-managed-kubernetes-cluster)
 - [Section 2: Deploying FortiGate single-VM instance using AWS Marketplace](https://github.com/ozanoguz/fgt-sdn-connector-eks-egress/blob/main/README.md#section-2-deploy-fortigate-payg-instance)